upul/Behavioral-Cloning/README.md

 Collected data are processed before feeding into the deep neural network and those preprocessing steps are described in the latter part of this file.

+### Dataset Statistics
+The dataset consists of 24108 images ( 8036 images per camera angle).
+The training track contains a lot of shallow turns and straight road segments.
+Hence, the majority of the recorded steering angles are zeros.
+Therefore, preprocessing images and respective steering angles are necessary in order to generalize the training model for unseen tracks such as our validation track.

 ### Archi